SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

                     "---- Local types ----
                     i_o TYPE c3 "elementary type
-                    i_p TYPE der_type "table type (BDEF derived type) "---- Note: Examaples for not allowed types of formal parameters ---- "i_no1 TYPE c LENGTH 3
+                    i_p TYPE der_type "table type (BDEF derived type) "---- Note: Examples such as the following are not allowed type specifications of formal parameters. ---- "---- In the following cases, extra (local) type declarations with TYPES are required before the -------- "---- method declaration to type the formal parameters. ------------------------------------------------- "i_no1 TYPE c LENGTH 3
                     "i_no2 TYPE TABLE OF zdemo_abap_fli WITH EMPTY KEY "---- Reference types ----